Phillip-England/godocument/docs/building.md

 go run main.go --build <absolute-path>
 ```

-<md-important>If an absolute path is not provided, Godocument will serve your assets on whatever port 8080.
+<span class='md-important'>If an absolute path is not provided, Godocument will serve your assets on whatever port 8080.
 This is useful for testing your application prior to deployment.
-If you do provide an absolute path, Godocument will not serve the assets locally.</md-important>
+If you do provide an absolute path, Godocument will not serve the assets locally.</span>

 For example, let's say I wanted to build for `godocument.dev`, I would run: